JohnMichaelCourville/Stock-Algos/README.md

 # Stock-Algos
-Producing buy or sell signals using machine and/or deep learning.
+Producing buy or sell signals using machine  learning.

-Open the Predictor-A1 file to begin.
+Predictor-A1

 Change 'data = pd.read_csv("BABA.csv")' by updating BABA.csv to any daily stock data you pull from yahoo finance.